Rebecca Roanhorse: Career

-Reception
+Roanhorse was also a writer on the first season of the 2023 television miniseries A Murder at the End of the World and the 2024 Marvel Cinematic Universe miniseries Echo.Reception

-In 2018 Roanhorse received the Astounding Award for Best New Writer.
-Her short story "Welcome to Your Authentic Indian Experience" (Apex Magazine 2017) won two major awards: the 2018 Hugo Award for Best Short Story and the 2017 Nebula Award for Best Short Story.
+In 2018 Roanhorse received the John W. Campbell Award for Best New Writer.
+Her short story "Welcome to Your Authentic Indian Experience™" won two major awards: the 2018 Hugo Award for Best Short Story and the 2017 Nebula Award for Best Short Story.
 The story also earned her nominations for the 2018 Locus Award for Best Short Story, the 2018 Theodore Sturgeon Award, and the 2018 World Fantasy Award for Best Short Fiction.

+Trail of Lightning and Indigenous representation

-Her first novel, Trail of Lightning, is an "apocalyptic adventure" set in Dinétah, formerly the Navajo reservation in the Southwestern United States, with mostly Navajo characters.
-The novel received significant critical acclaim.
+Her first novel, Trail of Lightning, received significant critical acclaim.
 Kirkus Reviews described the book as a "sharp, wonderfully dreamy, action-driven novel," while The Verge praised the book's representation of Native cultures, saying it "takes readers along for a fun ride."
-It went on to win the 2019 Locus Award for Best First Novel, as well as receive nominations for the 2018 Nebula Award for Best Novel, the 2019 Hugo Award for Best Novel, and the 2019 World Fantasy Award for Best Novel.
+It went on to win the 2019 Locus Award for Best First Novel, and was a finalist for the 2018 Nebula Award for Best Novel, 2019 Hugo Award for Best Novel, and 2019 World Fantasy Award for Best Novel.

-However, it has been criticized by Navajo/Diné and other Native authors, scholars, and activists, who have argued that, due to a lack of cultural connection, it misrepresents Navajo teachings and spirituality, disrespects Navajo sensibilities, and harms Navajo culture.
+However, it has been criticized by Navajo/Diné and other Native authors, scholars, and activists, who have argued that, due to a lack of cultural connection, it misrepresents Navajo teachings and spirituality, disrespects Navajo sensibilities, and harms Navajo culture.Denetdale, Jennifer.
+"New novel twists Diné teachings, spirituality."
+Navajo Times: Window Rock, November 21, 2018, Opinion.
 A group of Navajo writers and cultural workers condemned Trail of Lightning as an inaccurate cultural appropriation that uses an at-times mocking and derisive tone.
-For example, they criticized the hero's use of bullets filled with corn pollen to slay the monster, which they viewed as a violent, disrespectful misuse of sacred ceremonial traditions.
+For example, the Saad Bee Hózhǫ́ writers' collective criticized the hero's use of bullets filled with corn pollen to slay the monster, which they viewed as a violent, disrespectful misuse of sacred ceremonial traditions.

 When asked in a Reddit AMA about including Navajo cultural aspects into her works, Roanhorse said her goal was "accuracy and respect" and gave examples of what she fictionalized and what she considered off-limits.
 "I think a lot of Native characters that we see are stuck in the past.
 So it was important for me to...show Native American readers and non-Native American readers that we're alive and we're thriving in our cultures", she said in 2018.
+In addition, Roanhorse sought Navajo views and input during the writing of Trail of Lightning, including PhD student Charlie Scott.
+"Scott and a number of Native writers I spoke with pointed out that the critique of Roanhorse comes primarily from Native academics, many of whom came through Ivy League institutions or MFA programs and share a particular view of what Native literature should be.
+For Native readers who like Roanhorse’s work, her willingness to deviate from tradition is exactly what makes her books so exciting and important."